How to Make a Trick-or-Treat Bag

 This activity combines an environmental awareness lesson with the exploration of artistic printing and painting processes, along with color and shape recognition.
-Additionally, your child will definitely be proud of his very own, special Halloween candy collector.
+Your child is sure to be proud of his very own, special Halloween candy receptacle.
 The best part is, he'll get to show it off as he trick-or-treats!

 What You Need: